E2E: Efficient Filtered AKNN Search via Adaptive Termination: Experiments

-\sstitle{End-to-End Search Performance.} We measure the trade-off between search quality and efficiency.
-Quality is measured by Recall@$k$, defined as the proportion of the true top-$k$ ground-truth neighbors retrieved.
-Efficiency is measured by Query Latency (query processing time in ms) and the Number of Distance Computations.

-\sstitle{Estimator Accuracy.} To evaluate the learned cost model, we use the Coefficient of Determination ($R^2$) to measure regression quality and report the root mean square error (RMSE) on the test dataset.
+\stitle{Metrics.} We evaluate our method $\EE$ from two perspectives: (1) \emph{End-to-End Search Performance.} We measure the trade-off between search quality and efficiency.
+Search quality is measured by Recall@$k$, defined as the fraction of the true top-$k$ ground-truth neighbors that are retrieved.
+Search efficiency is measured by query latency (in ms) and the number of distance computations (NDCs).
+(2) \emph{Estimator Accuracy.} To evaluate the learned cost model, we report the coefficient of determination ($R^2$), Spearman's correlation $\rho$, and the root mean squared error (RMSE) on the test set.

-Due to space limitations, the experiments of the feature importance analysis and extension to the state-of-the-art solution are moved into the appendix~(\S~A.4).
+All experiments are conducted on a server equipped with two Intel Xeon Platinum 8352V CPUs @ 2.10\,GHz (36 cores, 72 threads in total) and 512\,GB of main memory.
+To accelerate preprocessing, we construct the index using 128 threads.
+In contrast, all search-time evaluations are performed on a single thread.
+To reduce noise, we report the average results over three independent runs.
+We further exclude the raw high-dimensional query vector from the feature set to keep inference latency low.
+Due to space limitations, the experiment on extending $\EE$ to other AKNN methods (Exp-4) is deferred to the Appendix (\S~A.4).